-Dimo Silva Aurelio works as a reporter and editor with the Catholic Radio Network’s Voice of Hope, a community-based radio station in Wau.
+Dimo Silva Aurelio, works as a reporter and editor with the Catholic Radio Network’s Voice of Hope, a community-based radio station in Wau.
 He joined the Catholic Radio Network in 2009, by then in Torit.
-Since April 2015 he also regularly contributes to Voice of America’s South Sudan in Focus programme and writes for the Juba-based New Nation newspaper.
-In April 2016 he joined The Niles.
+Since April 2015, he regularly contributes to Voice of America’s South Sudan in Focus program and writes for the Juba-based New Nation newspaper.
+In April 2016, he joined The Niles.
 Dimo graduated with a Bachelor Degree in Business Administration from the University of Bahr El-Ghazal.
-Before he realised his passion for journalism, he had wanted to become a priest.
+Before he realized his passion for journalism, he had wanted to become a priest.

 UN- Chief Says donors hold back funding for South Sudan unless guns fall silence Dimo Silva Aurelio 12 November, 2016-A top U-N official in South Sudan says unless the guns fall silent it will be difficult for the international community to fund development projects in the country.
 The Special Representative of the UN Secretary-General and head of the UN Mission in South Sudan, Ellen Margrette Loj, says food shortages and the economic crisis will remain major challenges as long as South Sudanese continue to fight each other.
 Margret Loj arrived in Torit early this week for a one-day farewell visit to Imotong state as her tenure comes to an end later this month.
 Loj says AS much as donors want to support the development of South Sudan, they will only do so in a peaceful environment.
 She says it is shameful that as soon as South Sudan got its independence, South Sudan’s leaders frustrated all the efforts and support of the international community by dragging the Country back into